rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <div class="bordered5">
 <p><u>Compiler Fellowship</p></u>
-<p>The Compiler Fellow will The Compiler Fellow will develop a comprehensive understanding of the Rust compiler and develop the skills and experience needed to become an active contributor to the compiler work.</p><p>The Compiler Fellow will receive mentorship from <a href="https://github.com/turbo87/">Tobias Bieniek</a>, Software Engineer at the Rust Foundation.</p></div>
+<p>The Compiler Fellow will The Compiler Fellow will develop a comprehensive understanding of the Rust compiler and develop the skills and experience needed to become an active contributor to the compiler work.</p><p>Paired Mentor: <a href="https://github.com/turbo87/">Tobias Bieniek</a>, Rust Foundation Software Engineer.</p></div>
 ---

 <center><h2>More Information</h2></center>